YOSTiXX - Podcast

 Keesha Chung - Tell us a bit about yourself and where your creative experience comes from?

-Jordan - I was raised in the beautiful city of Scarborough (pre-Amalgamation), where I was exposed to a life that was filled with creative ventures through necessity of escape.
-I also thank my Mother for stressing it to me to be open-minded, and challenged me to be different; to invest in my interests.
-I’m a Video Editor by profession & occupation, but I’m a natural creative.
-I know that I can direct & produce, but I haven’t had a lot of the opportunities to do so.
+Jordan Hayles - I was raised in the beautiful city of Scarborough (pre-amalgamation), where I was exposed to a life that was filled with creative ventures through necessity of escape.
+I also thank my mother for stressing it to me to be open-minded and challenged me to be different; to invest in my interests.
+I’m a Video Editor by profession and occupation, but I’m a natural creative.
+I know that I can direct and produce, but I haven’t had a lot of the opportunities to do so.
 I’ve also written creatively, so there’s no limit to where I can expand my talents to.